 “No, it’s fine.”
 The younger woman looked to the older switching to Japanese.
 “Could you stay with her Yoko?
 Just for a moment?
 I’ll get her some bottled water, so she can clean the pallet of her mouth.”
 When the older woman named Yoko nodded, the younger looked back to Taryn and spoke in English.
 “I’ll be back shortly with some bottled water, stay here okay?”

 “Yeah sure, not like I have anywhere I need to get to anyway.”
-As of now she honestly felt better then she did moments ago but wasn’t sure if it was due to vomiting or moving herself away from whatever caused her to be sick.
+As of now she felt better than she did moments ago but wasn’t sure if it was due to vomiting or moving herself away from whatever caused her to be sick.

 With a nod of understanding the younger woman got up and quickly left to get some water.
 Taryn merely remained where she sat, on the floor with her back pressed against the wall as she closed her eyes and simply breathed.
 That was when the other woman spoke.